rea725/plaidcloud-docs/README.md

 ## Easy

 This requires no cloning or any other local setup for you to contribute to documentation.
-Simply to to the [PlaidCloud Documentation Github](https://github.com/PlaidCloud/plaidcloud-docs) repo and navigate to the page you wish to edit.
+Simply go to the [PlaidCloud Documentation Github](https://github.com/PlaidCloud/plaidcloud-docs) repo and navigate to the page you wish to edit.

 Click the `Edit this file` option on the menu and make your edits.